lightning/bolts/04-onion-routing.md

 expecting, to both avoid confusion and to avoid leaking information about other aliases (or the real location of the channel UTXO).

+The `channel_update` field used to be mandatory in messages whose `failure_code` includes the `UPDATE` flag.
+However, because nodes applying an update contained in the onion to their gossip data is a massive fingerprinting vulnerability, the `channel_update` field is no longer mandatory and nodes are expected to transition away from including it.
+Nodes which do not provide a `channel_update` are expected to set the `channel_update` `len` field to zero.

+Some nodes may still use the `channel_update` for retries of the same payment, however.

 ## Receiving Failure Codes

 ### Requirements